David Lewis (anthropologist): Understanding non-governmental organizations (NGOs)

-Based on his teaching at LSE, where he established one of the world's first postgraduate programmes on NGOs, Lewis has written extensively on NGOs and international development.
+Based on his teaching at LSE, where he helped to establish one of the world's first postgraduate programmes on NGOs, Lewis has written extensively on NGOs and international development.
 With Nazneen Kanji he wrote Non-Governmental Organisations and Development, a critical overview text that drew together the emerging academic literature on NGOs, tracing the increasing importance of NGOs as development actors and showing how they have influenced both development theory and practice since the 1980s (2009, second edition 2021).

 In 2014 he published 'NGOs, Management and Development' (Routledge 2014).
 This book comprehensively updated earlier editions from 2001 and 2007 to critically explore the changing field of NGOs and development, uncovering historical perspectives and analyzing contemporary settings and issues.
 Taking an anthropological approach to the study of organization, Lewis argues that NGO management is a highly complex field, with organizations increasingly depending on improvisation, synthesis and hybrid approaches in difficult organizational environments.
 Drawing upon current research across fields such as non-profit studies, development management and organization and management theory, he analyses the important new field of NGO management.

 By giving equal attention to the activities, relationships and internal structure of the NGO, the author develops a composite model of NGO management that sets out the distinctive challenges faced.